luke-129/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> No because if the uathor wanted every smiley to blink, smiley would inherit blinkable and the blink method.
+> No because if the author wanted every smiley to blink, smiley would inherit blinkable and the blink method.
 >

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.